fpovoski/ESP32-Temperature-Monitoring-PWM-Control-Board/readme.md

 | --------- | ---- | ---- |
 | J9 | GND | +5-14V | GND |

-### I2C JST SH Connector J10
+### I2C/PDM JST SH Connector J10
-- Direct Interface for STEMMA and QWIIC boards typically using I2C.
+- Direct Interface for STEMMA and QWIIC boards typically using I2C or PDM.
-- Available for other functions than I2C.
+- Available for other functions than I2C or PDM.
 - PWR - Either +3.3V or +5.0V selectable by J11.

 | CONNECTOR | PIN1 | PIN2 | PIN3 | PIN4 |